Denifinition of rock cycle

 The Rock Cycle

 Igneous rock forms from magma when it cools and solidifies.
 Earthquakes shake and volcanoes erupt.
 There are two types of igneous rocks.
-Flowing water moved sand grains to form ripples, and over time the sand was transformed into a solid sedimentary rock. the way that rock is broken down into pieces by erosion, then carried by wind and water until.
+There are three main rock types: Sedimentary. the way that rock is broken down into pieces by erosion, then carried by wind and water until.
 It involves the interplay of various geological processes that lead to the formation of different types of rocks, including igneous, sedimentary, and metamorphic rocks.

 The Rock Cycle (KS3) This web-resource, which is aimed at UK science students, shows how surface and deep Earth processes produce the rocks we stand on, and use to build .Any rock can transform into any other rock by passing through one or more of these processes.

 The rock cycle is a process that explains the basic relationships among igneous, metamorphic, and sedimentary rocks.
 Sedimentary rock can become igneous, metamorphic or another sedimentary rock, metamorphic rock can become igneous, sedimentary or another metamorphic rock and igneous rock can become . and large earth movements.
-Melted rock or magma is sent to the earth's surface by a volcano.
 Quick Reference.The rock cycle is the process that describes the gradual transformation between the three main types of rocks: sedimentary, metamorphic, and igneous.
 The Earth is an active planet.The rock cycle describes the processes through which the three main rock types (igneous, metamorphic, and sedimentary) transform from one type into another.
 Did you know?
+Did you know that interactions between natural cycles produce the dynamic landscapes we see across the globe – and can even change global climate?
 One important cycle on Earth is the .
 Igneous rocks are primary rocks, and other rocks form from these rocks.
 Extrusive igneous rocks are ‘extruded’ onto the surface of the earth through a volcanic eruption where they are rapidly cooled in .Rocks never remain the same, and they are always changing with time.
 The rocks are gradually recycled over millions of years, changing between the different rock types.Rocks are constantly changing because of many different processes.
 Sedimentary rocks were originally sediments, which were compacted under high pressure.
 Explain why there is an active rock .
 The rock cycle describes how the three main rock types—igneous, sedimentary, and metamorphic—change from one type to another.